pivotal-cf/docs-addon-antivirus/README.md

 ## Book Repo

-The book repo associate with this content repo is [pivotal-cf/docs-book-antivirus](https://github.com/pivotal-cf/docs-book-antivirus).
+The book repo associated with this content repo is [pivotal-cf/docs-book-antivirus](https://github.com/pivotal-cf/docs-book-antivirus).
-This repo is only being used for the redirects from the old Pivotal docs site to the VMmware docs site.
+The book repo is only being used for the redirects from the old Pivotal docs site to the VMware docs site.

 ## Releasing a New Minor Version